tOOlmaRR/toolmarrs-collectables/API/README.md

-# tOOlmaRR's Collectables - API
+# Geo Trading Cards - API

 ## Summary
-This is a application program interface (API) that will be used by the website, the import tool, and the admin tool, to interface with the database (CRUD).
+A node.js API used to interface with the database, through which inventory data may be managed.
+This is in its infantcy, but will become the backbone of both the website and the WinAdminUI.

 ## Setup Instructions
 1. Ensure that your .env file has been created and includes the following key/value pairs: